-Companies of the Group were engaged in indemnity contracts and guarantee contracts to secure liabilities of third parties.
-As at 30 June 2018 contracts of guarantee assuring liabilities LLC "Ugletechnic" amount to USD 3,055 thousands.
-As at 30 June 2018 loans and borrowings of CwAL LE "Shahta Putilovska" were pledged by the property, plant and equipment of Group (Eximenergo LLC) with carrying amount of USD 49 thousand.
+Subsidiaries of the Group were engaged in indemnity contracts and guarantee contracts to secure liabilities of third parties.

+As at 30 June 2019 loans and borrowings of CwAL LE "Shahta Putilovska" were pledged by property, plant and equipment of the Group (Eximenergo LLC) amounted USD 33 thousand (As at 30 June 2018 - USD 49 thousand).